DamSenViet/kle-py/README.md

 pip3 install -U -e .
 ```

-To verify coordinates and orientation, run test.py with a file as an argument.
+To verify coordinates and orientation, run test.py with a file as an argument:
 ```sh
 python3 tests/test.py <path_to.json>
 ```